Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 due to [stride tricks](strides).

-In particular, this also applies to [boolean array indices](boolean-array-indices), even though they select elements in C order.
-A boolean mask always produces the elements in C order, even if the underlying arrays use Fortran ordering.
+In particular, this also applies to [boolean array indices](boolean-array-indices).
+A boolean mask always [produces the elements in C order](boolean-array-c-order), even if the underlying arrays use Fortran ordering.

 ```py
 >>> a = np.arange(9).reshape((3, 3))